 When you spend a lot of time traveling like we do, it’s important to have an arsenal of supplies.
-You need to have a travel backpack that holds a laptop and helps save space, for example.
+You need to have a good travel backpack that holds a laptop and helps save space, for example.
 And, don’t forget to pick up noise cancelling headphones, a Kindle reader, and a water bottle you can refill once you get through airport security and head to your gate.

 Of course, the next item on your list should be a travel pillow — especially if you’re traveling more than a few hours away.
 This item is crucial if you want to relax in comfort and get some shut-eye while you fly the friendly skies.